- About CDI

 - Executive Team

-A results-driven leader with a proven record of innovation, Robert L. Evans became Churchill Downs Incorporated's ("CDI") 11th president and chief executive officer and a member of the board of directors in August 2006.
+A results-driven leader with a proven record of innovation, Robert L. Evans has served as the Chairman of the Board of Directors since June 2011 after joining CDI as its 11th President and Chief Executive Officer and a member of the board of directors in August 2006.
 Evans brings a richly diverse business background to CDI, having held senior executive positions at some of North America's leading manufacturing, business consulting, technology and private equity companies.

 Prior to joining CDI, Evans was a co-founder and managing director of Symphony Technology Group ("STG"), a private equity firm that provides investment capital and strategic direction to software and services companies.
 Companies in STG's portfolio have a combined $1.2 billion in revenue and more than 7,000 employees worldwide.